Deeper clinical insights with revolutionary urinalysis

-Yes, the results will be available in tabular form and combined with the urine chemistry and physical evaluation results, and they can be used in conjunction with previous reference laboratory results for a complete patient history.
+Yes, the results will be available in tabular form along with the first 3 or up to 6 images and combined with the urine chemistry and physical evaluation results.
+Use results in conjunction with previous reference laboratory results for a complete patient history.
 Trend graphs are not available because of the role collection method and specific gravity play in determining the relative and acceptable concentrations of each formed element.
 Prioritized images will appear in VetConnect PLUS (up to 6 total).

 How fast and for how long does the centrifuge spin?

 The centrifuge spins at 2,000 RPM for 30 seconds (10 seconds for quality control [QC] runs) or 260 g.

 How can you get good results with just 165 µL?